bytecodealliance/wasm-micro-runtime/gitbook/tutorial/language_embedding/README.md

 # language embedding

-As we mentioned before, WAMR is not only a server side runtime for wasm application, but also a library that you could embed in your application.
-To make it even better, we support several programming language so that you could choose your favorite language to embed WAMR to run wasm app.
+As we mentioned before, WAMR is not only a server-side runtime for a wasm application but also a library that you could embed in your application.
+What's even better is that we support several programming languages so that you can choose your favorite language to embed WAMR to run the wasm app.

 The language WAMR support embedding: